galexrt/www.edenmal.moe/content/about/_index.md

 {{< figure src="/images/profile_picture-shot_side.jpg" width="100%" title="Alexander Trost - Profile shot" >}}
 </div>

-My name is Alexander Trost and this is my blog.
-I'm also known under my nickname "Galexrt" on the internet.
+My name is Alexander Trost aka Galexrt and this is my blog.

 I'm a sysadmin who loves automation, containerization, coding in Go, playing games and with new technologies.

-Working at [Cloudical](https://cloudical.io/) as a DevOps Engineer with specialization on Kubernetes and Containerization.
+Working at [Koor Technologies](https://koor.tech/) as a DevOps Engineer with specialization on Kubernetes and Containerization.

-If you want to contact me, you can either use one of the social network "buttons" in the bottom area of the left sidebar, or use good old [email](mailto:galexrt@googlemail.com) to reach me.
+If you want to contact me, you can either use one of the social network "buttons" in the bottom area of the left sidebar, or use good old [email](mailto:me@galexrt.moe) to reach me.

+Checkout my homepage at [galexrt.moe](https://galexrt.moe/).

 ## Published Articles